csc-training/summerschool/hpc-ai/docs/01-intro.md

   - <small>the inputs and outputs are vectors </small>
   - <small>each layer $j$ is a matrix of size $l_{i}\times l_j$</small>
-  - <small>RELU and softmax are function operating on each value of the argument</small>
+  - <small>RELU and softmax are functions operating on each value of the argument</small>

 </div>